MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshooting-profile-configuration.md

 ## Resolution

 As a tenant administrator, you can do the following to mitigate the issue.
+The steps below describe how to remove the profile configurations with errors.
+The alternative resolution is described in the next section.

 > [!NOTE]
-> It's recommended to take a screenshot of any configuration done, before deleting them.
+> The following steps will delete records with compilation errors and the specific profile configuration will be deleted.
+It's recommended to take a screenshot of any configuration done, before deleting them.

+1. In [!INCLUDE[prod_short](includes/prod_short.md)], in the **Tell Me** box, enter **Profiles**, and then choose the related link.
+1. Select the profile card of the profile that can't be customized, and then choose **Manage customized pages**.
+1. Select the **Troubleshoot** button.
+  You will now get the list of all records that contain errors.
+These records must be fixed or removed to unblock the user.
+1. Select the **Manage** action to delete the profile configurations with errors.

+## Alternative resolution